AbuAbdULLAH-MuhammadAli/pic2kcal/paper/paper.md

 -   most common ingredients

 # Models
+We followed an end-to-end approach to solve the calorie prediction  problem of food images.
+To do so we used a pretrained ResNet and DenseNet architecture.
+We kept the feature extractor layers and replaced the last fully-connected classification layer.
+We try to solve the problem interpreting it on the one hand as a classification task and on the other hand as a regression problem.
+Furthermore we introduced additional learning feedback following a mutli-task approach.

+We describe in the following only the last layer of the neural network.

+In the regression case we trained a model predicting only the kcal information with one output neuron and another to predict additionally protein, fat and carbohydrates information using 4 neurons.
+The two models were trained using a L1 and smooth L1 loss.

+We transformed the two already described models to a classification problem quantising the regression outputs.
+So we introduced 50 class buckets for each regression output.
+The models were trained using a cross entropy loss.

+The multi-task model is based on the regression model including the nutritional information with additional binary outputs to predict the top n ingredientssa

 - (SmoothL1Loss + weight * BCE)
 - What we predict (kcal, fat, etc, ings)